flenniken/statictea/docs/variables.md

 # ParentDict

-Contains the result of calling getParentDict, either a dictionary or a warning.
+Contains the result of calling getParentDictToAddTo, either a dictionary or a warning.

 ```nim
 ParentDict = object